 Foundations can also support students directly.
 They can, for example, make a donation to one of the University’s donation funds supporting students, or grant funding to students through the foundation’s own application procedure.
 For example, the Ilkka Kontula Foundation bestows incentive grants every year to students of the Faculty of Law at the University of Helsinki and the Aalto University School of Business.
 A holder of Master's degrees in both law and economy, Ilkka Kontula, who passed away in 2012, wanted his bequest to help students with their everyday studies.The annual grants are intended for second-year students who have progressed successfully in their studies.

-Read more about the policies of the Ilkka Kontula Foundation.
+Read more about the policies of the Ilkka Kontula Foundation (in Finnish).